 Activity Embedded Assessment

-Too Much Pressure Worksheet: Have the students record measurements and follow along with the activity on their worksheet.
-After students have finished their worksheet, have them compare answers with their peers; review their answers to gauge their mastery of the subject.
+Worksheet: Have students record measurements and follow along with the activity on the Too Much Pressure Worksheet.
+After the worksheets are completed, have students compare answers with their peers.
+Review the worksheet answers to gauge their mastery of the subject.

 Post Activity Assessment